chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/StreamerInceptionModel.rst

 I.e., the inception integral is evaluated over the entire volume.
 This differs from the conventional approach where the user will first extract electric field lines for post-processing.

-In addition to the above, the user can specified a critical threshold value for :math:`K_c` which is used for computing
+In addition to the above, the user can specify a critical threshold value for :math:`K_c` which is used for computing

 * The critical volume :math:`V_c = \int_{K>K_c} \textrm{d}V`.
 * The inception voltage :math:`U_c`.
+* The drift times :math: `t_d`.

 Solvers
 -------